JereKuusela/valheim-expand_world_data/README.md

 - forbiddenGlobalKey: List of [global keys](https://valheim.fandom.com/wiki/Global_Keys).
 If any is set, the vegetation is not placed.
   - Note: This doesn't affect already generated zones.
 Intended to be used with Upgrade World + Cron Job mods.
 - data: ZDO data override.
 For example to create hidden stashes with Spawner Tweaks mod (`object copy` from World Edit Commands).
-- centerPiece (default: `piece_bpcenterpoint`): Which object determines the blueprint bottom and center point.
-If the object is not found, the blueprint is centered automatically and placed 0.05 meters towards the ground.

 ## Custom objects